MeanderingNinja/Set-Up-a-Service-on-Ubuntu/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+*Note:
+*- The `After=network.target` directive means the metabase.service unit will be started after the network.target unit has been activated.
+*- The `WantedBy` directive is used to specify the target unit that the current unit should be started as part of. `WantedBy=multi-user.target` means that the unit *should be activated as part of the multi-user.target.
+The multi-user.target is a target unit that represents the state of the system when it is fully operational
+- `ExecStart=`: This specifies the full path and the arguments of the command to be executed to start the process.
+- `Type=simple` indicates that the unit being defined is a simple service unit.
 #### 2. Create syslog conf
 Create a syslog conf to make sure systemd can handle the logs properly
 ```